CourantEnCourant/Chine_CoREF/journal.md

-## Weiqi
+# 20/07

+- Set the threshold higher to have a better quality dataset
+- Use a bigger test set to have more robust test
+- Publish model to Zenodo and HuggingFace
+- Consider using typeguard for type check next time

+# 01/06

 - [zoom meeting](https://cnrs.zoom.us/j/94569285893?pwd=OG83YVFzL1FRUVhTOURsdTg4NC9Ddz09)

-- Augmenter le threshold pour avoir une meilleure qualité de dataset
-- Augmenter la taille du test set pour avoir une évaluation plus fiable
-- Pour publier le model : Zenodo pour l'archivage à long terme

-- Consider using typeguard for type check next time